Skip to content

 In the dark ages of scheduling meetings—a mere decade ago—back-and-forth emails were the standard.
 Then Calendly came along with its "smart scheduling" technology, which blocks out the times you aren't available and lets meeting attendees book whatever time works for them.
 Over time, it inspired legions of competitors.
 TidyCal is one of them, offering fewer features but significant cost savings.

-I'm a long-time Calendly user, and I recently spent time in TidyCal to compare the strengths of each tool.
+I'm a long-time Calendly user, and I spent time in TidyCal to compare the strengths of each tool.
 If you're choosing between them, you'll need to consider the benefits of Calendly's advanced features against the cost savings of TidyCal's affordable lifetime subscription.
 In the article below, I'll guide you through this decision.

 TidyCal vs. Calendly at a glance